 Here is the growth of $10,000 over 10 years with QQQ:

-QQQ has performed well over the last 10 years but again there is no guarantee the next 10 years look the same.
+QQQ has performed well over the last 10 years, but again there is no guarantee the next 10 years will look the same.

-Since its inception, QQQ has shown incredibly good performance, consistently outperforming the S&P 500 benchmark index.
+Since its inception, QQQ has shown outstanding performance, consistently outperforming the S&P 500 benchmark index.